millanek/Dsuite/README.md

 The SETS.txt should have two columns: SAMPLE_ID    SPECIES_ID
 The outgroup (can be multiple samples) should be specified by using the keywork Outgroup in place of the SPECIES_ID

+Use 'stdin' for the VCF file when piping from another program into Dsuite via standard input in this case it is necessary to provide the number of lines in the filtered VCF via the -l option For example, to filter the VCF for overall mimimum depth of at least 1000 across all samples:
+NUMLINES=$(bcftools view -i 'INFO/DP>1000' INPUT_FILE.vcf | wc -l)  # to get NUMLINES
+bcftools view -i 'INFO/DP>1000' INPUT_FILE.vcf | Dsuite Dtrios -l $NUMLINES stdin SETS.txt

        -h, --help                              display this help and exit -k, --JKnum                             (default=20) the number of Jackknife blocks to divide the dataset into; should be at least 20 for the whole dataset
        -j, --JKwindow                          (default=NA) Jackknife block size in number of informative SNPs (as used in v0.2) when specified, this is used in place of the --JKnum option -r, --region=start,length               (optional) only process a subset of the VCF file; both "start" and "length" indicate variant numbers e.g. --region=20001,10000 will process variants from 20001 to 30000 -t, --tree=TREE_FILE.nwk                (optional) a file with a tree in the newick format specifying the relationships between populations/species
                                                D and f4-ratio values for trios arranged according to the tree will be output in a file with _tree.txt suffix
        -o, --out-prefix=OUT_FILE_PREFIX        (optional) the prefix for the files where the results should be written output will be put in OUT_FILE_PREFIX_BBAA.txt, OUT_FILE_PREFIX_Dmin.txt, OUT_FILE_PREFIX_tree.txt etc. by default, the prefix is taken from the name of the SETS.txt file -n, --run-name                          (optional) run-name will be included in the output file name after the PREFIX --no-f4-ratio                           (optional) don't calculate the f4-ratio
        -l NUMLINES                             (optional) the number of lines in the VCF input - required if reading the VCF via a unix pipe
        -g, --use-genotype-probabilities        (optional) use probabilities (GP tag) or calculate them from likelihoods (GL or PL tags) using a Hardy-Weinberg prior the probabilities are used to estimate allele frequencies in each population/species
        -p, --pool-seq=MIN_DEPTH                (optional) VCF contains pool-seq data; i.e., each 'individual' is a population allele frequencies are then estimated from the AD (Allelic Depth) field, as long as there are MIN_DEPTH reads e.g MIN_DEPTH=5 may be reasonable; when there are fewer reads, the allele frequency is set to missing
-      -c, --no-combine                        (optional) do not output the "_combine.txt" and "_combine_stderr.txt" files these are needed only for DtriosCombine
-      --KS-test-for-homoplasy                 (optional) Test whether strong ABBA-informative sites cluster along the genome
+       -c, --no-combine                        (optional) do not output the "_combine.txt" and "_combine_stderr.txt" files --KS-test-for-homoplasy                 (optional) Test whether strong ABBA-informative sites cluster along the genome !!!! use p-values output in a column called "clustering_KS_p-val1" !!!
 ```
 #### Output:
 The output files with suffixes  `BBAA.txt`, `Dmin.txt`, and optionally `tree.txt` (if the `-t` option was used) contain the results: the D statistics, Zscore, unadjusted p-values, the f4-ratios, and counts of the BBAA, BABA, and ABBA patterns.
 Please read the [manuscript](https://doi.org/10.1111/1755-0998.13265) for more details.

 The output files with suffixes  `combine.txt` and  `combine_stderr.txt` are used as input to DtriosCombine.
 If you don't need to use DtriosCombine, you can safely delete these files.

+#### Homoplasy test:
+When testing for introgression among highly divergent species and/or in cases where introgression happened a long time ago (rule of thumb - millions of generations), there is a risk that the Dstatistic could show a false signal of introgression due to substitution rate variation among different branches on the phylogeny.
+Such substitution rate variation can lead to homoplasies appearing as ABBA sites.

+Importantly, ABBA sites introduced by introgression would substantially cluster along the genome, while homoplasies would appear one by one.
+To test this, I have added the `--KS-test-for-homoplasy` option.
+The more significant clustering of ABBA sited (i.e. the lower the `clustering_KS_p-val1` value) the more confidence you can have that a gene-flow event is real and not a false positive caused by homoplasies.
+The `clustering_KS_p-val2` value is experimental; it may be more robust but has much lower power; I suggest you ignore it for now.

+The test is described in detail in: \
+Koppetsch, T., Malinsky, M. and Matschiner, M. (2023) Among-species rate variation produces false signals of introgression. bioRxiv 2023.05.21.541635. doi: [https://doi.org/10.1101/2023.05.21.541635](https://doi.org/10.1101/2023.05.21.541635)

 ### DtriosParallel